Gabriela-Dumanska/hotel-management-system/README.md

 ## Overview

 BedBooker is a hotel management tool designed to facilitate the management of hotel reservations using MySQL and Java.
+This application was developed as part of the Data Bases course at AGH University.

 ## Authors

 - Gabriela Dumańska - dumanska@student.agh.edu.pl
 - Katarzyna Lisiecka - klisiecka@student.agh.edu.pl

-## Administrator View

-### Key Features

-1. **Login**: Secure access to the admin panel.
-2. **Statistics**: Overview of hotel status including earnings, room occupancy, and damages.
-3. **Rooms Management**: View and add rooms.
-4. **Clients Management**: View and filter clients, add new clients.
-5. **Reservations Management**: View, filter, and manage reservations.
-6. **Damages Management**: View and add damages with data validation.

-## Client View

-### Key Features
+## Key features

-1. **Login**: Login using an email present in the database.
-Unregistered users can register through the system.
-2. **Profile Data**: View and update personal information.
-3. **Reservation History**: View and manage past reservations including payments and cancellations.
-4. **New Reservations**: Search and book available rooms.
-5. **Damages**: View damages associated with their reservations.
+- CRUD Operations: The app supports all CRUD operations (Create, Read, Update, Delete) for managing hotel data.
+- Admin View: Admins can manage hotel operations, including room availability, guest profiles, reservations, and staff.
+They can also analyze sales data and generate reports.
+- Client View: Clients can browse available rooms, make reservations, and view their booking history and much more.

+For more detailed information, please refer to the PDF file attached here: [PDF information file](Dumanska_Lisiecka.pdf).

 ---